-Movie Trailers Speaking Activity Preparation:
+Movie Trailers ESL Activity Preparation:

 Prepare a simple chart in a Word doc with different categories on it.
 The first column header should be the “Movie Name.”
 The other columns can be customized to anything that you would like.

-Start off the lesson with a short discussion about movies.
-Model your own example and briefly describe things like the plot, characters, theme, setting and genre.
+First, start the lesson with a short discussion about movies.
+Model your own example and briefly describe things like the plot, characters, theme, setting, and genre.
 Pick one of your favorite films or something that you have watched recently that the students would also be familiar with.

 After brainstorming all the different types of movie genres, hand out the chart template to the students with the different categories on it.